Phillippa Yaa de Villiers: Performance

 De Villiers has toured her autobiographical one-woman show, Original Skin, in South Africa – including at the Market Theatre (Johannesburg) and the Grahamstown Festival) – and abroad, and has performed her work from Cuba to Cape Town, Berlin to Harare, as well as in her home town, Johannesburg.

 She appeared at the Jozi Spoken Word Festival in 2006, and was invited by National Poet Laureate of South Africa Keorapetse Kgositsile to join James Matthews, Lebo Mashile and Khanyi Magubane representing South Africa at the 12th International Poetry Festival in Havana, Cuba.

 In 2007, de Villiers appeared at the Word Power International Festival of Black Literature in London, England, and Poetry Africa, and in April 2008 at the "Together for Solidarity" conference in Sweden.

 In 2009, she was writer-in-residence at Passa Porta's Villa Vollezele in Belgium.
 Also in 2009 she was part of the Beyond Words UK tour that also featured South African poets Keorapetse Kgositsile, Don Mattera, Lesego Rampolokeng and Lebo Mashile (presented by Apples and Snakes in association with Sustained Theatre, funded by the British Council South Africa, Arts Council England and the South African government).

 In her capacity as 2014 Commonwealth Poet, she performed at Homerton College, Cambridge University, on 8 March 2014, together with fellow South African poet Isobel Dixon, as part of the Pedagogy, Language, Arts & Culture in Education (PLACE) Group Seminars series, co-hosted with the Centre for Commonwealth Education and funded by the Commonwealth Education Trust.

 On 8 December 2014, de Villiers gave a performance in Leiden, Netherlands, at the ASC (African Studies Centre) Annual Public Event.

 In April 2015, she read her work in Accra, Ghana, as a guest of the Writers Project of Ghana and the local Goethe Institute.

 In 2017, she was invited to Namibia, where she read poetry and delivered a creative writing workshop at the Goethe Institut.
 At the Johannesburg Goethe Institut, she facilitated discussions and participated in panels with Tania Haberland and Xabiso Vili.

 Other literary work

 In September 2016, she joined the editorial board of the African Poetry Book Fund (APBF), an organization that promotes and advances the development and publication of the poetic arts of Africa, alongside Kwame Dawes, Chris Abani, Gabeba Baderoon, Bernardine Evaristo, Aracelis Girmay, John Keene and Matthew Shenoda.

-In 2017, de Viliers was commissioned to guest-edit a special edition of The Atlanta Review, focused on South African woman poets, with contributors including Myesha Jenkins, Jolyn Phillips, Makhosazana Xaba, Ronelda Kamfer, Vangile Gantsho, Francine Simon, Karin Schimke, Lebogang Mashile and Arja Salafranca, among others.
+In 2017, de Viliers was commissioned to guest-edit a special edition of The Atlanta Review, focused on South African women poets, with contributors including Myesha Jenkins, Jolyn Phillips, Makhosazana Xaba, Ronelda Kamfer, Vangile Gantsho, Francine Simon, Karin Schimke, Lebogang Mashile and Arja Salafranca, among others.

 In January 2023, the University of Nebraska Press published the volume Keorapetse Kgositsile: Collected Poems, 1969–2018, edited and with an introduction by de Villiers and Uhuru Portia Phalafal.